-There are cumulative developments across several of these projects and they have increasingly large influence.
-For example, the ‘system of provision’ approach developed in FESSUD and iBUILD is central to the £1m ‘Living Well Within Limits’ Leverhulme project run in the Faculty of Environment.
+There are cumulative developments across several of these projects and they have increasingly large influence;, the ‘system of provision’ approach developed in FESSUD and iBUILD for example, is central to the £1m ‘Living Well Within Limits’ Leverhulme project based at the Faculty of Environment.

 We have several impact cases in preparation for REF 2021.
 More broadly our excellence and real-world ethos commit us to seek impact of all kinds, across all levels and scales.
 Many of our projects have dedicated resources for impact activity.

-In addition to the extensive impact that is reported in our project web pages (eg FESSUD Mapping the Future of Finance workshop; Valuing Infrastructure conference) we are committed to the vision of the University as an anchor institution for the region as well as a resource for the national government.
-We work with the LGA and HEFCE and all relevant public and private stakeholders to realise this vision.
+In addition to the extensive impact reported across our project pages (FESSUD Mapping the Future of Finance workshop; Valuing Infrastructure conference) we are committed to the vision of the University as an anchor institution for the region and a national government resource.
+We work with the LGA and HEFCE and relevant public and private stakeholders to realise this vision.